billsix/cprogrammingbook/doc/04-Functions.rst

 (external declarations are generally expected to precede any function definitions in a file) and should be avoided.

-The Standard has changed things slightly with respect to a function 's formal parameters.
+The C89 Standard has changed things slightly with respect to a function's formal parameters.
 They are now considered to have been declared inside the first compound statement, even though textually they aren't: this goes for both the new and old ways of function definition.
 So, if a function has a formal parameter with the same name as something declared in the outermost compound statement, this causes an error which will be detected by the compiler.

-In Old C, accidental redefinition of a function's formal parameter was a horrible and particularly difficult mistake to track down.
+In pre-C89, accidental redefinition of a function's formal parameter was a horrible and particularly difficult mistake to track down.
 Here is what it would look like: